tinyredinc/notes/prod/lrede_prod_plan.md

 ### GemHunt Realty™

 - Description
-    - The next-generation property search site, powered by AI, that enables consumers to find properties listed below their actual value, a feature we call "Gem Hunt".
+    - The next-generation property search site, powered by AI, enables consumers to find properties listed below their actual value, a feature we call "Gem Hunt".

 - Highlight Feature